FBGs-Based-CubeSat-Heat-Monitoring/FBGs_V1.0/README.md

 ## **For ROS system:**
 The **password** of the ROS system: **ros**
 The file 'ROS_image' including three files (ROS.mf, ROS.ovf, ROS-disk1.vmdk).
 Please make sure to save them completely in the same folder.

+VScodeIDE is already available in the image, you can use it to open the current working place and code we have!!

 Most of your algorithms should be carried out in this section.
 You can find the listener node code in **/home/ros/ros_rt_ws/src/ros_c/src/ros_c.cpp**, also you can open it via other IDEs.
 Currently you will see inside the code **line 145** there is a double varable call 'ang', set it to zero to get a good start.